terraform-aviatrix-modules/terraform-aviatrix-azure-controlplane/README.md

 ### Description
 This module deploys the Aviatrix control plane, or individual parts thereof.

+### Requirements
+This module assumes you have Azure CLI installed and are authenticated with sufficient privileges.

 ### Compatibility
 Module version | Terraform version
 :--- | :---